GabiProg/GabiProg/README.md

 ### Hi there 👋, my name is Gabriela, but feel free to call me Gabs

-- 🌱 I completed a a software engineering bootcamp at Driven Education
+- 🌱 I completed a software engineering bootcamp at Driven Education
 - 👯 I’m looking to find my first job as a junior developer
 - 💬 Ask me about anything, I'm happy to help
 - 📫 How to reach me: